 Theanne Griffit is a neuroscientist and children's book author who loves bringing STEM themes into her work.

-THEANNE GRIFFITH is a neuroscientist and the author of the STEM-themed chapter book series The Magnificent Makers.
+THEANNE GRIFFITH is a neuroscientist and the author of the STEM-themed chapter book series The Magnificent Makers and co-author with Andrea Beaty of the Ada Twist, Scientist: The Why Files series, a full-color nonfiction early reader series based on the new Ada Twist, Scientist Netflix show.
 Since she was a little girl, she’s loved both storytelling and science.
 Her books blend these two passions, taking young readers on out of this world adventures they’ll never forget.
 Theanne received her BA in neuroscience and Spanish from Smith College, and earned her doctorate in neuroscience from Northwestern University.
 She is currently as Assistant Professor at the University of California Davis.

 Visit theannegriffith.com to find out more and follow her at @doctheagrif.